openxc/vi-firmware/docs/config/write-examples.rst

 .. code-block:: cpp

-   /* Round the value down to 0 if it's less than 100 before writing to CAN. */ uint64_t ourRoundingWriteHandler(CanSignal* signal, CanSignal* signals,
+   /* Round the value down to 0 if it's less than 100 before writing to CAN. */ uint64_t ourRoundingWriteEncoder(CanSignal* signal, CanSignal* signals,
         int signalCount, double value, bool* send) {
       if(value < 100) {
          value = 0;